Training and Development

-There are fewer aspects of management as neglected as employee development.
-Most employers onboard employees and essentially set them free in the workforce, leaving them with the burden of development, advancement, and more.
+Training and development can be one of the most neglected aspects in management.
+Most employers onboard staff and essentially set them free in the workforce.
+This leaves them with the burden of development, advancement, and more.

-There’s just one problem with this practice: Employees want to be trained, nurtured, and otherwise developed.
-And, if you don’t take the time to do so at your company, you’re likely to lose a lot of the young talent you spent so much time recruiting.
+There’s just one problem with this: Employees want to be developed.
+If you don’t take the time to do so, you’re likely to lose a lot of young talent.

 If this is the case, why do so many employers ignore proper training and development?
-And, for that matter, what are the benefits of paying proper credence to the practice aside from retaining more employees?
+What are the gains of paying proper credence to the practice aside from retaining more employees?

 Three Reasons Why Employee Development is Ignored

-Employee development is typically ignored for three primary reasons:
+Employee training and development is typically ignored for three primary reasons:

-- Employers Care About the Present Most – Companies are hard-pressed for time, so before they can think about the future, they care about the present moment.
-Day-to-day operations often supplant other strategic goals out of necessity and, as you can imagine, employee development dramatically suffers as a result.
+- Employers Care About the Present Most – Companies are hard-pressed for time.
+Before they can think about the future, they care about the present moment.
+Day-to-day operations often supplant other strategic goals out of necessity.
+Staff development suffers as a result.

-- The Processes Are There But Not Implemented – Some organisations have policies and processes in place for training and development but they’re either ill-developed or simply pushed to the wayside in favour of getting more work done during the day.
+- The Processes Are There But Not Implemented – Some businesses have policies and processes in place for training and development.
+However, they’re either ill-developed or simply pushed to the wayside.
+This is commonly in favour of getting more work done during the day.

-- There Aren’t Enough Hours in the Day – While companies can and should make time for employee development, many use time constraints as an excuse.
+- There Aren’t Enough Hours in the Day – While companies can make time for development, many use time constraints as an excuse.

 Three Reasons You Shouldn’t Ignore Employee Development Any Longer

 There is a reason employees leave if they don’t feel as if there are enough training and development opportunities.
 It makes good business sense to plan for and implement development processes because:

-- Employees Care About Your Business if You Care About Them – If you demonstrate a genuine interest in employees, they’re going to care more about your business.
-This genuine interest is invaluable because it translates into more assertion and investment in the workplace and efforts to achieve organisational goals.
+- Employees Care About Your Business if You Care About Them – If you show a genuine interest in employees, they’re going to care more about your business.
+This genuine interest is invaluable because it translates into more assertion and investment in the workplace.
+It also highlights efforts to achieve organisational goals.